 6. Have bridesmaids carry something other than flowers.

-A clutch purse is way more functional after the wedding than a bouquet of flowers.
+A clutch purse is way more functional for carrying down the aisle instead of flowers.
 Money well spent!

 Or, have bridesmaids carry lanterns instead.
 (At night, they offer additional lighting!)

 7. Have your bridesmaid sign the bottoms of your shoes before you walk down the aisle.

 Tradition states that the name still remaining after the night is through will be the next to walk down the aisle.
 Use these markers — they work great.

 Or, add these “I Do” decals to the bottom of your shoes.
 If you’re having a church wedding and you kneel, the words will be shown off. :)

 8. Display your ceremony events on a chalkboard (instead of a program).